 BA (Hons) Drama and Performance workshop

-Our workshop and interview day is an opportunity for you to get an idea of what is involved in our Musical Theatre course and to experience the way you would work in this area at the University of Portsmouth.
+Our workshop and interview day is an opportunity for you to get an idea of what is involved in our Drama and Performance course and to experience the way you would work in this area at the University of Portsmouth.

-We believe that this is an important part of informing prospective students of our unique offer and so we require all applicants to participate in one of these afternoons before we will make an offer of a place.
-This year, all workshops are taking place over Zoom.
+As part of our effort to inform prospective students of our unique offer, we require all applicants to attend one of these afternoons before we'll make an offer.

-If you are interested in studying Drama and Performance with us, please take note of the following guidance to prepare for the workshop:
+If you're interested in studying Drama and Performance with us, please note the following guidance to prepare for the workshop:

-- Do a little library/Internet research around the text, and especially topics that arise from it
+- Do a little library/Internet research around your chosen text, and come prepared to talk informally about your research.

-- Let us know in advance of any accessibility issues that may affect your participation
+- Let us know in advance about any accessibility issues that may affect your participation.

 We will call you to a short interview during the afternoon in which we will: